galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 ## Ribosomal RNA fragments filtering

 Metatranscriptomics sequencing targets any RNA in a pool of micro-organisms.
-The high proportion of the RNA sequences in any organisms will be ribosomal RNAs.
-These rRNAs are useful for the taxonomic assignation, i.e. which organisms are found, but they do not provide any functional informations, i.e. which genes are expressed.
-To make the downstream functional annotation faster, we will sort the rRNA sequences using **SortMeRNA** ({% cite kopylova2012sortmerna %}).
+The highest proportion of the RNA sequences in any organism will be ribosomal RNAs.
+These rRNAs are useful for the taxonomic assignment (i.e. which organisms are found) but they do not provide any functional information, (i.e. which genes are expressed) To make the downstream functional annotation faster, we will sort the rRNA sequences using **SortMeRNA** ({% cite kopylova2012sortmerna %}).
 It can handle large RNA databases and sort out all fragments matching to the database with high accuracy and specificity:

 ![SortMeRNA](../../images/metatranscriptomics/sortmerna.png)